+Filbert, also called hazelnut, is a fantastic shrub for the back of a border because of its easy-growing nature and tolerance of partial shade.
+One of the few woody plants in and around prairies, hazelnut spreads slowly to form colonies while providing habitat and food for wildlife.
 In the spring, filberts produce clusters of bright yellow catkins, making this easy-care plant a great companion for spring-flowering bulbs.
 By fall, the large round leaves turn yellow or orange before dropping, revealing the shrub’s beautiful branching habit.
-Filberts do tend to produce suckers around the base of the plant.
-Remove them as they sprout.

 Corylus americana, a North American native species, bears edible nuts that attract wildlife.
 It features good fall color and is adaptable to a range of growing conditions.
 American filbert grows 15 feet tall and wide.
 Zones 4-9

-Corylus avellana 'Contorta' is known for its wildly twisting branches and has been popular since the 1800s.
+This selection of Corylus avellana is known for its wildly twisting branches and has been popular since the 1800s.
 It grows 10 feet tall and wide.
 Zones 4-8

 Corylus avellana 'Rosita' develops lovely reddish-purple foliage that matures to a deep purple-green.
 It grows 12 feet tall and 8 feet wide.
 Zones 4-8